zoeskan/MCB185/ILLEGAL.md

 programming logic, and some of the built-in functions obscure that logic.
 (2) You're supposed to learn to program, not copy-paste from the Internet.
 One way to catch cheaters is by prohibiting certain conveniences.
 (3) Not all languages have some of the advanced Python features.
-Using a reduced version of the language means you learn more general principles.
+Using a reduced subset of the language means you learn more general principles.

 Q: Why do we have to use tabs instead of spaces?
 The Python style guide